A Platform for Growth and Opportunity.

 St. Louis has far too few emergency shelter beds and limited resources to address the needs of the unhoused population.
 Solutions require expanding affordable housing, increasing winter shelter capacity, and fostering partnerships with private and public entities.

-• Revitalizing Downtown
+• A Thriving Downtown

 St. Louis cannot thrive without a vibrant downtown.
 As the city’s core and a significant contributor to the budget, downtown must be safe, clean, and attractive to businesses and residents.
 Increasing safety and expediting redevelopment efforts can create a dynamic downtown that drives growth.